 As well as more than ten music stages, Sziget promised a varied programme including theatre, dance, traditional Hungarian craft workshops and even an interactive games area focusing on helping people with disabilities.

 Diversity is the heart and soul of Sziget Festival, with over 100 countries represented on the island.
 As well as Hungarians, who tend to purchase day tickets, the festival attracts hoards of ‘Szitizens’ from the Netherlands, France, Italy, Germany, the UK, and beyond.
 There were more than 1,000 Australians at Sziget this year: quite a journey to make for a festival!

-I opted to avoid camping at the festival and instead rented an apartment with a group of friends.
-This allowed me the opportunity to return home each night for a shower and a decent night’s sleep, and also meant I could catch the Sziget boat to the island each morning: a truly lovely way to start the festival each day.
+I opted to avoid camping at the festival and instead rented an apartment with a group of friends so that I could return home each night for a shower and a decent night’s sleep, and also meant I could catch the Sziget boat to the island each morning: a charming way to start the festival each day.